 How to look for records of...
-Lunatic asylums, psychiatric hospitals and mental health
+Asylums, psychiatric hospitals and mental health

 How can I view the records covered in this guide?